chaostoolkit/chaostoolkit-documentation/sources/reference/tutorial.md

 ### Changing the Conditions

 In this tutorial, we are going to set an expired certificate and restart the services.
-We will then call our application and see how its response.
+We will then call our application and see how it responds.

 ### Declare an Experiment to Observe the Weakness